mikeas1/A2A/docs/topics/extensions.md

 ## Extension Activation

 Extensions should default to being inactive.
 This provides a "default to baseline" experience, where extension-unaware clients are not burdened by the details and data provided by an extension.
 Instead, clients and agents perform negotiation to determine which extensions are active for a request.
-This negotiation is initiated by the client including an `X-A2A-Extensions` header in the HTTP request to the agent.
+This negotiation is initiated by the client including the `X-A2A-Extensions` header in the HTTP request to the agent.
 The value of this header should be a list of extension URIs that the client is intending to activate.

 Clients may request activation of any extension.
 Agents are responsible for identifying supported extensions in the request and performing the activation.
 Any requested extensions that are not supported by the agent can be ignored.